shamazmazum/CorrelationTrackers.jl/README.md

 ## Acknowledgements

-Correlation maps are written by Alexey Samarin.
 Special thanks to Kirill Gerke, Efim Lavrukhin and  Marina Karsanina for their support.